'The long tail of science' ? Humanities, Social Sciences, and Open Science and Innovation

-Prof. Sheila Andersen, King’s College London
+Prof. Sheila Anderson, King’s College London

 Sheila Andersen is Head of Department of Digital Humanities, where she is involved in a number of large European Humanities Research Infrastructure projects, working with researchers across different disciplines and with libraries and archives.
 Her interests include arts and humanities e-Science methods with a growing interest in the spatial humanities and deep mapping, particularly as methods that can help to visualize fuzzy, incomplete and sometimes contradictory archival source materials.

 Eivind Engebretsen is Research Director at the Faculty of Medicine and Professor of Health Science with emphasis on the philosophy of science at the University of Oslo.
 His current research is mainly concerned with the discourse of ‘knowledge translation’ within medicine, its different genealogies and how it might be expanded by drawing on theories of translation from linguistics, philosophy and anthropology.